openleanchain/GenAI-101-Beyond-Chatbot/setup/README.md

 2. Search for **Python: Create Environment**.
 3. Select **Virtual Environment** (do NOT choose Conda).
 4. When the setup completes, you should see a `.venv` folder in your workspace.
 5. Open your `.gitignore` file and add the following line:
+   - If you don’t see a `.gitignore` file inside your `.venv` folder, copy the one from the `setup` folder in your downloaded zip file.
 ```
 .venv
 .env